-- 365-day combination licenses allow you to do three things in Utah:
+- Seven-day licenses allow you to fish for seven consecutive days. - 365-day licenses allow you to fish for 365 consecutive days, including the day you buy the license. - 365-day combination licenses allow you to do three things in Utah: - Fish - · Hunt upland game and waterfowl - Apply for hunting permits

-- Fish

-- · Hunt upland game and waterfowl

-- · Apply for hunting permits